krypto5863/COM3D2.ShaderServant/README.md

 # Adding New Shaders
 Simply create an asset bundle that contains a default material and the shader it's using and ShaderServant will dynamically load and use it when a mate file asks for it.
 If you have a shader pack and would like it to be included with ShaderServant, feel free to raise an issue and include your file.

+# NPR Material Support
+ShaderServant works perfectly fine with NPR materials.
+Again, you do **not** need to change your materials at all if they worked with NPRShader.
+The below edits open up custom functionality not available in NPRShader, unique to ShaderServant.

 # Advanced Mates
 This plugin seeks to be a simple and flexible external shader loader.
 So apart from loading all of NPRShader's shaders, it also can load any shader packages placed into ShaderServantPacks.
 However, in doing this, we saw there was a need for a more efficient and flexible way of toggling keywords and setting cubemaps.
 This is our advanced mates format that only works with ShaderServant.